eagle-io/docs/source/topics/nodes/datasource_file.rst

 		Ftp your files to ftp.eagle.io using the auto-generated user name exactly as shown.
 		Password is optional.
 Note: certain ftp clients may require a password to be set.
-		Use Tcp port 21 for standard Ftp and Tcp port 990 for implicit SSL.
+		Use Tcp port 21 for standard Ftp and Tcp port 990 for Implicit SSL.

 	*FTP Client*